-In case of data revisions, the users of statistical data are informed about the revision on the website of the Croatian Bureau of Statistics.
+The users of statistical data are informed about revisions on the website of the Croatian Bureau of Statistics, on the link - General Revision Policy of the CBS.

 2.3.2.
 Data revision - practice

 Provisional data are not published in this survey and therefore there are no data revisions.